sthaid/proj_bb/README.md

 1921  Albert Einstein awarded the Nobel Prize in Physics for the Photoelectirc Effect 1926  The name 'Photon' is used to describe Einstein's quanta of light
 ```

-This is a bried history of the progression of discoveries that led to the dicovery
-of Planck's Law and Planck's Constant.

 In the late 1600s, Newton and Leibniz discovered the laws of motion and conservation
 of kinetic energy.
 These discoveries provided the ability to predict the result of an